 UBEC vs BEC

 When doing a search you may see BEC, UBEC and ESC all used in the same article.
 To go into a detailed explanation of why all these devices exist is beyond the scope of this article.
-All you need to know is that among the various devices built for RC vehicles, a UBEC is best suited for power a Pi.
+All you need to know is that among the various devices built for RC vehicles, a UBEC is best suited for powering a Pi.
 I'll link to a post at the end of this article if you want to know the details.

 About the Author